-It’s a Monday afternoon, and property tycoon Cecil Chao and his daughter, Gigi, are poring over architectural plans in their 49th-floor headquarters in Hong Kong’s Central Plaza, their backs to sweeping views of Victoria Harbour.
-The chairman and vice chairman of Cheuk Nang Holdings are busy with an array of big residential and commercial projects in mainland China, Hong Kong, Macau, and Malaysia.
+It’s a Monday afternoon; my Amend and property tycoon Cecil Chao and his daughter, Gigi, are poring over architectural plans in their 49th-floor headquarters in Hong Kong’s Central Plaza, their backs to sweeping views of Victoria Harbour.
+The chairman and vice-chairman of Cheuk Nang Holdings are busy with an array of big residential and commercial projects in mainland China, Hong Kong, Macau, and Malaysia.

 Looking back, Cecil, 80, explains that he made the offer to give his daughter male options, believing that she had struggled to find acceptable boyfriends.
 After Gigi, 37, spurned the idea, he accepted her decision.
 “It’s her life,” he concedes.
 “She decides about her private life.”

-In the new Cheuk Nang headquarters—the company sold nearby Cheuk Nang Plaza last year for just over $100 million—father and daughter are in constant communication.
+In the new Cheuk Nang headquarters—the company sold nearby Cheuk Nang Plaza last year for just over $100 million—father and daughter are constantly communicating.
 Cecil, dressed in a white short-sleeved shirt with a gold iPhone in the front pocket, is positioned at the far end of his palatial office.
-There’s a trading terminal for his private investments as well as Chinese and European classical artwork and antiques, including his mother’s inlaid Italian marble table and six blue upholstered chairs Net Maddy.
+There’s a trading terminal for his private investments and Chinese and European classical artwork and antiques, including his mother’s inlaid Italian marble table and six blue upholstered chairs Net Maddy.

 Just outside, between Cecil’s secretary and the three-person design team, Gigi stands at a high desk wedged into an open space.
 Her black vest sports the insignia of Faith in Love, a foundation she started in 2008 to help economically struggling youth and elderly.
-Hanging on the wall are colourful contemporary prints as well as her appointment to the Hong Kong Air Cadet Corps.
-Books, binders, and stacks of documents are within easy reach while course notes for a law degree she’s pursuing are taped on the window, slightly obscuring the view.
+Hanging on the wall are colorful contemporary prints and her appointment to the Hong Kong Air Cadet Corps.
+Books, binders, and stacks of documents are within easy reach, while course notes for a law degree she’s pursuing are taped on the window, slightly obscuring the view.